tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 </clip>
 <james {% include timecode %}>

 So he wasn't happy about it.
-The fans shipping Finn-Po weren't happy about it.
+The fans shipping FinnPoe weren't happy about it.
 The gay community wasn't happy about it.
-And the *Rise Of Skywalker* became the lowest grossing film of the new trilogy. *Star Wars* is now in brand-rehab at Disney, who are trying to figure out what to do with the property after it seemed like no one could agree on *any* of their Five Star Wars movies that they made to date!
+And the *Rise Of Skywalker* became the lowest grossing film of the new trilogy. *Star Wars* is now in brand-rehab at Disney, who are trying to figure out what to do with the property after it seemed like no one could agree on *any* of their five *Star Wars* movies that they made to date!
 With *Solo* bombing at the box office, and *Rise Of Skywalker* coming *nail-bitingly* close to losing money.

 </james>
 <from></from>
 <james {% include timecode %}>

-I'm not saying making Po and Finn gay would have saved the box office, probably the opposite, to be honest.
-But at least Disney could have said that they did something before any other studio.
-That they put gay characters in a giant cinematic spectacle before most studios are willing to even *give us a movie at all*.
-But this is the company that tossed *Love, Victor* back into the streaming closet, so what else would we expect?
+I'm not saying making Poe and Finn gay would have saved the box office, probably the opposite, to be honest.
+But at least Disney could have said that they did something before any other studio. <span class="visual">That they put gay characters in a giant cinematic spectacle before most studios are willing to even *give us a movie at all*.</span> But this is the company that tossed *Love, Victor* back into the streaming closet, so what else would we expect?

 I mean, I'm sure Disney hasn't done anything like this before.
 [Turning as if someone's speaking to him from off-screen] What was that?